bahoerres/DIFFrnt/content/🧠 Executive Function Support System.md

 ### If You're in a Rough Patch
 Everyone has difficult days.
 When you're struggling:

-1. Use the [[Crisis Response Guide]] - step-by-step support when things are hard
+1. Use the [[🛟 Crisis Management - The Impossible Task Protocol]] - step-by-step support when things are hard
 2. Focus only on [[✅ Quick Wins List - Your Momentum-Building Toolkit|small wins]] - build momentum gradually
-3. Activate your [[Support Network]] - you don't have to do this alone
+3. Activate your [[🤝 Support Network - Building Your Circle of Strength]] - you don't have to do this alone
 4. Remember your [[🚨 The Momentum Activation Protocol - Navigating Task Initiation Challenges]] - small steps forward still count

 ### If You're Ready to Build
 When you're feeling stable and want to strengthen your support systems:

-1. Explore the [[Task Management Systems]] - find tools that match your thinking style
+1. Explore the [[🎯 Task Management Systems - Building Your Personal Productivity Engine|Task Management Systems]] - find tools that match your thinking style
-2. Start [[Pattern Recognition]] - learn what works for you
+2. Start [[🧠 The Unseen Guide - Unmasking Your Productivity Patterns 🔓|Pattern Recognition]] - learn what works for you
 3. Create your [[🏠 Environment Anchors - Designing Spaces That Support Your Brain]] - design spaces that support you
-4. Customize your [[System Maintenance]] - keep things running smoothly
+4. Customize your [[🎯 Task Management Systems - Building Your Personal Productivity Engine|System Maintenance]] - keep things running smoothly

 ## Finding Your Path